HONORS IN PSYCHOLOGY

 This depends upon the availability of your faculty mentor.
 Many faculty members are not available during the summer to supervise thesis work.
 You will probably have better luck trying to do Honors Thesis I over the summer, since it is more library-based and does not yet require you to collect data.

-My GPA is a 3.12.
+My GPA is currently below a 3.2.
 Can I still enroll in Honors Thesis I?